johndangerstorey/mollusk/v1_contracts/README.md

 Returns true if the `highestIndexYesVote` proposal has been processed.
 ```
     function canRagequit(uint256 highestIndexYesVote) public view returns (bool) {
-        require(highestIndexYesVote < proposalQueue.length, "Moloch::canRagequit - proposal does not exist");
+        require(highestIndexYesVote < proposalQueue.length, "Mollusk::canRagequit - proposal does not exist");
         return proposalQueue[highestIndexYesVote].processed;
     }
 ```

-Note: At Moloch's inception, there will have been no proposals yet so the `proposalQueue.length` will be 0.
+Note: At Mollusk's inception, there will have been no proposals yet so the `proposalQueue.length` will be 0.
 This means no one can ragequit until at least one proposal has been processed.
 Fortunately, this only affects the summoner, and because the Guild Bank will have no value until the first proposals have